Want to see dinosaurs in Texas Hill Country?

 The tracks left in the limestone are left by Acrocanthosaurus and Iguanodon.

-Eventually the footprints were hardened to stone by the environmental factors and preserved for future generations.
+Eventually these dinosaur footprints in Texas Hill Country hardened to stone due to the environmental factors and thus, were preserved for future generations as dinosaur flats!

 See the murals

 Visitors can see murals created by Hill Country school children on the top of the amphitheater at the Texas Heritage Museum.

 It is amazing to see the interpretations of the children on how the dinosaurs looked and lived in vivid colors.

 Nearby, you can also see a life-size replica of dinosaur leg bone at the Hill Country museum.

 Hike the trail to see more tracks